nachocaru/xaprb.com/content/blog/2008-04-01-postgresql-conference-east-2008.md

 ### Big, Bad, Broken, PostgreSQL

 This talk was by [Robert Treat][13] of [OmniTI][14].
 He described how a data warehouse turned into a train wreck and how they recovered it.
 The exact cause of failure is apparently still not known.
 But it sounded like an interesting, sleepless time.
 This was a pretty [technical discussion][15].
 One thing I found interesting was the definition of "large" data warehouse.
 To my mind, a terabyte or two isn't exceptionally large.
 Is that very large in the Postgres world?
-I'm not trying to be a jerk&#8230; just trying to understand.
+I'm not trying to be a jerk... just trying to understand.
 I think one of the reasons it might be large goes back to what people were saying about the need to dump and reload for every upgrade: doing that for a TB of data sounds like a significant barrier to building really large systems.

 ### Monitoring PostgreSQL with ptop